 The lawyers at Hickey Law Firm, P.A. have over 52 years of combined experience helping the families and spouses of those who have been fatally injured or lost at sea.
 Attorney John H. (Jack) Hickey is uniquely qualified to assist families with the complexities of maritime wrongful death law.
 He is one of fewer than 10 lawyers in Florida who are double Board Certified in Admiralty and Maritime Law and in Civil Trial Law.
 Depending on the specific circumstances of your loved one's death, any one of a number of laws may apply.

-If your loved one has died on a cruise ship, or as a passenger or crewmember of any other kind of vessel, please call our experienced Miami maritime wrongful death attorneys at (855) 375-3727 for a free case evaluation.
+If your loved one has died on a cruise ship or as a passenger or crewmember of any other kind of vessel, please call our experienced attorneys at 305-371-8000 for a free case evaluation.

 Maritime deaths which occur more than three miles from a United States shoreline can fall under the Death on the High Seas Act.
 This law limits the recovery of wrongful death damages to spouses, parents, children, and dependent relatives.
 Only pecuniary damages (those which can be quantified in monetary terms) are recoverable under this Act; you cannot recover compensation for damages such as loss of consortium or companionship.